 This whole time, the duties of the victim will likely fall on the loved ones who are trying to support them.
 This can include having to take care of normal life activities like paying bills, taking care of pets, caring for the home and making sure children are cared for while the person is in the hospital.

 When the person gets out of the hospital, life doesn’t automatically go back to how it was before the accident.
-Instead, many changes will continue on as the normal way of life.
+Instead, many changes will continue on as a normal way of life.
 When a person is trying to recover from a traumatic brain injury, the process is more like a marathon instead of a sprint.
 When the injury was caused by an accident, seeking compensation might provide the family with the financial means to carry on while the healing process is ongoing.